.

 Tip: The "Apple Menu Extension" control panel causes annoying delays in all applications, including HTML TagWriter, if you place an alias to your hard disk or a large folder with frequently edited files in the Apple menu.
 So unless you really can't live without such aliases, remove them from the menu.

-For PPC Mac OS X users: This application runs fine in the Classic environment of Mac OS X, but you can't launch documents in your Mac OS X browser, only in browsers within the Classic environment.
+For PPC Mac OS X users: This application runs fine in the Classic environment of Mac OS X, but you cannot launch documents in your Mac OS X browser, only in browsers within the Classic environment.

 Coming up...